kohler/hotcrp/devel/apidoc/submissions.md

 Since searches silently filter out non-viewable submissions, `/papers?q=1010` and `/paper?p=1010` can return different error messages.
-The `/paper` request might return an error like `Submission #1010 does not exist` or `You aren’t allowed to view submission #1010`, whereas the `/papers` request will return no errors.
+The `/paper` request might return an error like “Submission #1010 does not exist” or “You aren’t allowed to view submission #1010”, whereas the `/papers` request will return no errors.
 To obtain warnings for missing submissions that were explicitly listed in a query, supply a `warn_missing=1` parameter.